 For everyone:

-The landscape for hemp-derived cannabinoids in Arkansas has undergone a seismic shift in 2025.
-On June 24, 2025, the Eighth Circuit Court of Appeals reversed a lower-court injunction, greenlighting statewide enforcement of Arkansas Act 629—legislation that outlaws delta-8 THC, delta-10 THC, and other intoxicating cannabinoids derived from hemp.
-This ruling has triggered intensified regulatory action, significant risk exposure for retailers, and new questions about what products remain legal in the Natural State.
+Hemp-derived cannabinoid policy in Arkansas shifted sharply in 2025.
+On June 24, 2025, the U.S. Court of Appeals for the Eighth Circuit reversed a lower-court injunction and greenlit statewide enforcement of Arkansas Act 629 of 2023—legislation that outlaws delta-8 THC, delta-10 THC, and other intoxicating cannabinoids derived from hemp.
+The ruling triggered intensified regulatory action, significant exposure for retailers, and new questions about what products remain legal in the Natural State.

-Act 629 was first enacted in 2023 to address mounting concerns about the proliferation of intoxicating hemp products.
-However, legal challenges delayed implementation until the recent federal appeals court decision.
-The Eighth Circuit's June 2025 ruling allows state and local authorities to immediately enforce the ban statewide, closing core federal preemption arguments (Arkansas Times, Aug 2025).
+Act 629, codified at Ark.
+Code Ann. § 20-56-401 et seq., was first enacted in 2023 to address the proliferation of intoxicating hemp products.
+Legal challenges from hemp distributors delayed implementation until the Eighth Circuit's June 24, 2025 ruling in Bio Gen LLC v.
+Sanders, No. 23-3237, vacated the preliminary injunction.
+State and local authorities can now enforce the ban statewide, and the federal preemption arguments under the 2018 Farm Bill were rejected on the merits (Arkansas Times, Aug 2025).

 As of mid-2025, the following are prohibited: